-- Engineering for development work
+- Engineering for product development work.

-- Marketing for positioning and messaging
+- Marketing for positioning and messaging.

-- Sales for pricing, demos, and closing
+- Sales for pricing, demos, and closing.

-- Customer success for continued adoption, upsell, and cross-sell opportunities
+- Customer success for continued adoption, upsell, and cross-sell opportunities.

 What Does a CPO Do?